George Dale (criminal): Execution

 Dale was ultimately scheduled to be executed on April 20, 1934, the same night as Scheck and a third condemned man named Joseph Francis.
-Francis was convicted of the murder of Joseph Hartell, a milkman, during a holdup.
+(Francis had been convicted of the murder of Joseph Hartell, a milkman, during a holdup.)
 Dale and Scheck spent most of their last moments visiting with family members and completing jigsaw puzzles; Dale also spent time praying with a Lutheran pastor and joking with reporters, quipping at one point, "You know, kid, I'm not sure I'm in favor of capital punishment."
-Dale received a last-minute visit from his sister Margaret, requesting that she not tell the rest of their family that he was executed.
+Dale received a last-minute visit from his sister Margaret.
+He requested that she not tell the rest of their family that he had been executed.
 In his last moments, he also wrote a sentimental farewell letter to Eleanor Jarman and ate a last meal of tenderloin steak, fried chicken, French fries, lettuce, corn, peaches, toast, and coffee.